Ojinaga: History

-During the Mexican Revolution, Ojinaga was the scene of the Battle of Ojinaga, between Pancho Villa's revolutionaries and government troops.
+During the Mexican Revolution, Ojinaga was the scene of the Battle of Ojinaga between Pancho Villa's revolutionaries and government troops under Pascual Orozco.
+Orozco's defeat here after a long military campaign led to his exile in the United States.
 The U.S. writer Ambrose Bierce may have died there, although that is uncertain.

 Culture

 Ojinaga still retains its rural culture and environment, with relatively little pollution and few urban problems.
-Some of the most famous norteño-sax artists are from Ojinaga, such as Polo Urías, Adolfo Urías, Los Diamantes de Ojinaga, Los Rieleros del Norte, Conjunto Primavera, Los Jilgueros del Arroyo, and Los Norteños de Ojinaga.
+Some of the most famous norteño-sax artists are from Ojinaga, such as Los Jilgueros del Arroyo, Conjunto Primavera, Los Rieleros del Norte, Polo Urías, Los Norteños de Ojinaga, Los Pescadores del Río Conchos, and Los Diamantes de Ojinaga.

+Geography

 Location

 Because of its location on the Río Grande border between Chihuahua and the U.S. state of Texas, Ojinaga is often a station for narcotic smuggling and illegal immigration.
 The creation of the "La Entrada al Pacífico" or "The Entrance to the Pacific", has made Ojinaga and Presidio, Texas, into a proposed inland trade corridor between the two countries.
 The route extends into Odessa-Midland, Texas.
 Several changes have also had to be made to the port of entry in Presidio, Texas, to accommodate the growing amount of traffic crossing the border.
 Truck lanes for heavy vehicles have also been added.

+Climate

 Economy

 Ojinaga serves as a support center and market community for the surrounding area.
-Though it is on the border Ojinaga has drawn little benefit in the form of maquiladoras.
-Selkirk has a plant which makes chimney, venting and air distribution products.
-Solitaire Homes has established a factory for producing prefabricated homes.
-There are about 15000 acre used for agriculture the largest area is in cattle pasture, the main crops are soy, cotton, corn, wheat, onions, peanuts, canteloupes and vegetables.
-There are mineral deposits which consist of lead, silver, coal, zinc, manganese, marble and uranium which are found here.
+Though it is on the border Ojinaga has drawn little benefit from maquiladoras.
+Selkirk has a plant which makes chimney, venting and air distribution products and Solitaire Homes has established a factory for prefabricated homes.
+There are about 15000 acre used for agriculture, the largest area being cattle pasture, with the main crops soy, cotton, corn, wheat, onions, peanuts, cantaloupes and vegetables.
+There are mineral deposits which consist of lead, silver, coal, zinc, manganese, marble and uranium.